boc-tothefuture/openhab-jruby/docs/testing.md

 # Testing

-`openhab-jrubyscripting` includes framework classes to allow you to write unit tests for your OpenHAB rules written in JRuby.
-It loads up a limited actual OpenHAB runtime environment.
+`openhab-jrubyscripting` includes framework classes to allow you to write unit tests for your openHAB rules written in JRuby.
+It loads up a limited actual openHAB runtime environment.
 Because it is a limited environment, with no actual bindings or things, you may need to stub out those actions in your tests.
 The autoupdate manager is running, so any commands sent to items that aren't marked as `autoupdate="false"` will